openfun/richie/README.md

     nvm install
     nvm use

-As a prerequisite to running the frontend build for either JS or CSS, you'll need to download the dependencies:
+As a prerequisite to running the frontend build for either JS or CSS, you'll need to [install yarn](https://yarnpkg.com/lang/en/docs/install/) and download dependencies _via_:

-    npm install
+    yarn install

 - JS build